danko1122q/vel-shell/docs/LANGUAGE.md

 Vel uses lexical scoping with dynamic variable lookup.
 Each function call creates a new environment.
 Variable lookup walks the environment chain from innermost to outermost.

 - `set` writes to the nearest existing binding, or creates a new one in the current scope.
+- `set global` always writes to the root scope.
 - `local` always creates a new binding in the current scope.
 - `topeval` executes code at the global scope.
 - `upeval` executes code one scope level up.